weapons-and-armor

 Mongol Steppe Warfare

 The Mongols used the open steppe for incredible mobility and their horses for both transport and combat.
 They could ride for days without rest, using the land for food and water.
 Their composite bows, made from wood, horn, and sinew, were a product of their environment.
 They used terrain to create feigned retreats, drawing enemies into disadvantageous positions.
+The Mongol invasion of China relied on using frozen rivers to cross into territory during winter, when other armies would be immobile.
 National Geographic's coverage of the Mongol Empire describes their use of steppe geography for warfare.

 Training and Philosophy